UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

   the other end of that URI).
 You won't be adding or changing any links in this lab, so that should continue to pass without any concerns.
-- "CodeQL": This triggers security checks in languages specified in our GitHub workflows
+- "CodeQL / Analyze (java-kotlin)": This triggers quality and security checks on our Java code.
-- "Analyze (java)": This checks some security things in the Java of this project (since we asked it to check Java)
+- "Check markdown links" makes sure that all the links in the Markdown documents in this repository still actually work.

 So have a look at the bottom of your pull request and you should see the status of this check.
 If any of them have an orange/yellow dot next to them, then that tells you that check is still being processed (e.g., the tests are still